You are here

 - A random half of the patients in the study will receive an agent that decreased clots blood coagulation while the other half will be treated as usual by their doctors.
 This will continue for 14 days or until the patient leaves the hospital, whichever comes first

-- Information will be collected from study participants’ medical records and by phone calls after they leave the hospital at about 3 months
+- Information will be collected from study participants’ medical records and by phone calls after they leave the hospital at about 3 months and 1-year

 - Some additional blood tests may be performed